Communicating Health and Safety Policies on Your Website

 Start by checking that the heading on your new landing page that outlines your safety policies is clearly labeled with a title like “COVID-19 Safety Guidelines on Our Tours” so readers can quickly tell that this page will have the information they’re searching for.

 (Source: Intrepid Travel)

 While reviewing your site, think of the terms that customers will be scanning the page for, such as “social distancing enforced on all tours,” “private group tours only,” “equipment disinfected after each use,” etc., and incorporate them on the appropriate pages on your website.

 When it comes to your safety measures, transparent communication has never been more important.
 Keeping your website updated with your current health and safety policies and any other important information about your business helps ease customers’ worries so they feel good about booking with you.
 As you know, the world is continually adapting to the pandemic, and new policies are required as we learn more about how to stay healthy.
 Be sure to update your website and Dashboard whenever you make updates to your policies.

 Looking for more tips?
-Review our checklist on considerations for your health and cleanliness standards and sign up for our upcoming webinar on preparing for your comeback.
+Review our checklist on considerations for your health and cleanliness standards and watch our webinar on preparing for your comeback.